-The 2024-25 season marks Guerrero’s sixteenth and final season as Music Director of the Nashville Symphony, after which he will transition to the position of Music Director Laureate.
-Throughout his tenure, Guerrero has championed the works of prominent American composers through commissions, recordings, and world premieres.
-Under his direction, the Nashville Symphony has commissioned and premiered nearly two dozen pieces – including works by Béla Fleck, Ben Folds, Jennifer Higdon, Hannibal Lokumbe, Terry Riley, and Victor Wooten – and released twenty-one commercial recordings, which have garnered thirteen GRAMMY® nominations and six GRAMMY® Awards across multiple categories.
-This season, Guerrero will conduct works by Mason Bates, Julia Wolfe, and C.F.
+The 2024–25 season marks Guerrero’s 16th and final season as music director of the Nashville Symphony, after which he will transition to the position of music director laureate.
+Throughout his tenure, Guerrero has championed the works of prominent American composers through commissions, recordings and world premieres.
+Under his direction, the Nashville Symphony has commissioned and premiered nearly two dozen pieces, including works by Béla Fleck, Ben Folds, Jennifer Higdon, Hannibal Lokumbe, Terry Riley and Victor Wooten, and released 21 commercial recordings, which have garnered 18 Grammy nominations and 11 Grammy Awards across multiple categories.
+This season, Guerrero will conduct works by Mason Bates, Julia Wolfe and C.F.
 Kip Winger in concerts to be recorded live for future release on Naxos.

-Guerrero has been tapped to serve as Music Director of Sarasota Orchestra beginning in the 2025-26 season; he will conduct two programs with the organization in the 2024-25 season, serving as Music Director Designate.
+Guerrero has been tapped to serve as music director of the Sarasota Orchestra beginning in the 2025–26 season; he will conduct two programs with the organization in the 2024–25 season, serving as music director designate.

-This season also includes return engagements with major American orchestras including San Francisco Symphony, Seattle Symphony, Boston Symphony, and Cincinnati Symphony with international engagements including those with Orquestra Sinfonica do Estado de São Paulo in Brazil, Gulbenkian Orchestra in Lisbon, Bilbao Symphony Orchestra, Deutsche Radio Philharmonie in Saarbrücken, Orquesta Sinfónica de Galicia and Frankfurt Opera and Museum Orchestra.
+This season also includes return engagements with major American orchestras including the San Francisco Symphony, Seattle Symphony, Boston Symphony and Cincinnati Symphony, with international engagements including those with Orquestra Sinfônica do Estado de São Paulo in Brazil, Gulbenkian Orchestra in Lisbon, Bilbao Symphony Orchestra, Deutsche Radio Philharmonie in Saarbrücken, Orquesta Sinfónica de Galicia and Frankfurt Opera and Museum Orchestra.

-Guerrero has also appeared in recent seasons with prominent North American orchestras, including the New York Philharmonic, National Symphony Orchestra, and those of Baltimore, Chicago, Cleveland, Dallas, Detroit, Indianapolis, Los Angeles, Milwaukee, Montréal, Philadelphia, Toronto, Vancouver, and Houston.
-Internationally he has worked with the Deutches Symphonie Orchester Berlin, Frankfurt Radio Symphony, London Philharmonic, Orchestre Philharmonique de Radio France, Netherlands Philharmonic, NDR Radiophilharmonie, Orquesta Sinfónica de Galicia, New Zealand Symphony as well as Sydney Symphony and Queensland Symphony in Australia.
+Guerrero has also appeared in recent seasons with prominent North American orchestras, including the New York Philharmonic, National Symphony Orchestra, and those of Baltimore, Chicago, Cleveland, Dallas, Detroit, Indianapolis, Los Angeles, Milwaukee, Montréal, Philadelphia, Toronto, Vancouver and Houston.
+Internationally, he has worked with the Deutsches Symphonie-Orchester Berlin, Frankfurt Radio Symphony, London Philharmonic, Orchestre Philharmonique de Radio France, Netherlands Philharmonic, NDR Radiophilharmonie, Orquesta Sinfónica de Galicia, New Zealand Symphony, as well as Sydney Symphony and Queensland Symphony in Australia.

-Guerrero recently completed a six-season tenure as Music Director of the NFM Wrocław Philharmonic.
-With that orchestra, Guerrero made several recordings, including the Billboard chart-topping Bomsori: Violin on Stage on Deutsche Grammophon and albums of repertoire by Szymanowski, Brahms, Poulenc and Jongen.
+Guerrero recently completed a six-season tenure as music director of the NFM Wrocław Philharmonic.
+With that orchestra, Guerrero made several recordings, including the Billboard chart-topping Bomsori: Violin on Stage (Deutsche Grammophon) and albums of repertoire by Szymanowski, Brahms, Poulenc and Jongen.

-Guerrero previously held posts as the Principal Guest Conductor of both The Cleveland Orchestra, Miami Residency and the Gulbenkian Symphony in Lisbon, Music Director of the Eugene Symphony, and Associate Conductor of the Minnesota Orchestra.
+Guerrero previously held posts as principal guest conductor of both The Cleveland Orchestra’s Miami Residency and the Gulbenkian Symphony in Lisbon; music director of the Eugene Symphony and associate conductor of the Minnesota Orchestra.

 Born in Nicaragua, Guerrero immigrated during his childhood to Costa Rica, where he joined the local youth symphony.
 He studied percussion and conducting at Baylor University in Texas and earned his master’s degree in conducting at Northwestern.
 Given his beginnings in civic youth orchestras, Guerrero is particularly engaged with conducting training orchestras and has worked with the Curtis School of Music, Colburn School in Los Angeles, National Youth Orchestra (NYO2) and Yale Philharmonia, as well as with the Nashville Symphony’s Accelerando program, which provides an intensive music education to promising young students from diverse ethnic backgrounds.